mikejacobs/inkscape-svg-gcode/README.md

 # inkscape-svg-gcode
-Inkscape plugin to output Gcode for custom plotter
+Inkscape plugin to output Gcode for pen/brush plotter

+Features:
+Pen up/down speed
+Dip brush in paint at a user defineable interval
+...